Mark-H/modx-docs-nl/README.md

 modx-docs-nl
 ============

-Github source of Dutch MODX Documentation...
+Github source of upcoming Dutch MODX Documentation...
 Fork, improve &amp; send pull requests!

 ## About this Repository
 Thus repository contains a work in progress documentation source.
 While only loosely organized at this point, we will hopefully see this repository gain strenght and structure as times go by and contributors hop aboard.
 This repo will hopefully power a less technical front end view at some point.

-Note: primarily written on an iPad, in the middle of the night...
-Not a time I care about grammar or spelling..
-Coorections weclome! :)

 ## For contributors